imaabasiee/altschool-cloud-exercises-1/Semester-Project/README.md

 ![Laravel RealWorld Example App](images/update.png)

 This command will help to download & install Git directly at the AWS server.
 First, it will download the Git & then it will start installing on the server.
-It will take time.

     $ sudo apt install git -y